earthly/website/blog/_posts/2023-04-09-python-data-classes.md

 Suppose instead we'd like the initial coordinate to lie in the YZ-plane (where x = 0) when the `x` coordinate is not specified.
 So we don't need defaults for `y` and `z` but `x` takes a default of 0.0:

 ![xyz]({{site.images}}{{page.slug}}/xyz.png)\

+If you do the following, you'll run into an error:
 ~~~{.python caption=""}
 from dataclasses import dataclass